-Competition is one of the most important elements of business success.
+Competition is one of the most critical elements of business success.

 Sometimes the business model targets a highly competitive customer segment.
-And the company has not developed appropriate strategies to overcome this competition. as a result, This leads to the business’s inability to obtain an appropriate market share sufficient to continue.
+And the company has not developed appropriate strategies to overcome this competition.
+This leads to the business’s inability to obtain a suitable market share sufficient to continue.

 By answering the following questions, you can evaluate the competition your business model faces: